Urbex FAQs

 Never Explore Alone

-Never urbex alone and always buddy up and go with at least one other person.
-It is also wise to inform someone else where you are going for safety in case something happens – sharing your live location on WhatsApp while at an urbex location works well here.
+Never urbex alone; always buddy up and go with at least one other person.
+It is also wise to inform someone else where you are going for safety.
+Sharing your live location on WhatsApp while at an urbex location works well here.

 Be mindful of the structure

-Check out the condition of the floors and beams before walking over them.
-Also, when walking across, walk in a single file to avoid too much weight being transferred onto the potentially weakened structure.
-Be especially vigilant if the roof is leaking as this accelerates decay.
+Check the condition of floors and beams before walking across them.
+Walk in single file if you’re uncertain, to avoid placing too much weight on potentially weakened structures.
+Be especially vigilant if the roof is leaking, as water accelerates decay.

 Asbestos Exposure

-Be on the lookout for asbestos as older buildings usually contain it.
+Be on the lookout for asbestos, as older buildings often contain it.
 Bring a mask and know how to identify asbestos.
+Although issues typically arise from prolonged exposure, it’s better to be safe than sorry—mesothelioma is no joke.

-If exploring by car, always park out the way.
-Parking right in front of the location usually means the police are swiftly on scene.
-Be discrete!
+If exploring by car, always park out of the way.
+Parking right in front of the location often means the police will be swiftly on the scene.
+Be discreet!

-Only ever explore drains during the day.
-Remember, drains can quickly flood, and urban explorers have drowned when exploring drains.
-We recommend you stay away from drain exploration as not only is it illegal in many places to explore drains, but stagnant water also carries so many health risks as it is a breeding ground for both mosquitos and bacteria.
+Only ever explore drains during the day (if at all).
+Remember, drains can quickly flood, and urban explorers have drowned exploring drains.
+We generally recommend you stay away from drain exploration because it’s illegal in many places, poses significant flood risk, and stagnant water can be a breeding ground for bacteria and mosquitoes.

 Wear old but robust clothing

-If you hear dogs in a building or see them on site, then leave.
-Stray dogs can be dangerous, scary, and very unpredictable.
-They are faster and stronger than you and not worth the risk.
+If you hear dogs in a building or see them on-site, then leave immediately.
+Stray dogs can be dangerous, scary, and unpredictable—faster and stronger than you, and simply not worth the risk.

 Is the residential urbex location really abandoned?

-It is quite common in rural settings for families to build new homes beside or nearby an existing abandoned one.
+In some rural settings, families build new homes next to or near an older, abandoned one.
 Always scout ahead and check local records to ensure the property is truly abandoned.

 What equipment do you need for urban exploration?